We run for our people and our land

-The Unity Run kicks off on the Thursday with a ceremony at the top of Blanket Creek Provincial Park where the run ended in 2016.
-Runners will spend the next three days running north to Revelstoke, around the area and to Mica Dam.
+The Unity Run kicks off on the Thursday with a ceremony where they finished the 2017 run.
+Runners will spend the next three days running south west towards Lumby and Vernon.
 Every evening, the participants will lodge together in shared accommodations such as community halls, schools or some form of community facility.
 All meals will be provided for all participants including those that run and those that are there to support the runners.
 Cultural support will be a part of the run to assist with the implementation of Syilx teachings, cultural practices and to provide guidance to the youth.
-A closing ceremony will take place on Sunday May 14, 2017.
+A closing ceremony will take place on Sunday May 13, 2018.

 Registration is required for safety, accommodation and meal counts.

 Funding for the run comes from various sources including program funding, member communities, and other sponsor requests.
 This event is supported by the Okanagan Nation Response Team (ONRT) and the Aboriginal RCMP.